kareemNass2357/UltimateKeyboard/README.md

 ## *Some* of the features:
+* use all shortcuts without moving your hands (perfect for blind typers)
 * control the mouse with your keybaord
 * control windoows , virtual desktops
 * turn the screen off to preserve battery